Rowing0914/my_personal_notes/research skill.md

         - everything should follow one coherent story.
 Carefully think about the sentence flow (low-level) and paragraph flow (high-level).
         - keep the intro as short and concise as possible.
 Don’t add any detail that is not important — even if you took the longest time to figure that detail out.
         - re-read everything as a new reader.
 Does everything make perfect sense?
 If something is hand-wavy, then clarify it or minimize it if you know that there is nothing you can do to make it clearer.
+  - Tips
+	  - Try to re-think from the new reader perspective when reading own writing, e.g., Intro
+	    - knowing when intro is done is very hard
+	    - consistency b/w lines is important -> smooth transition in storyline
+	    - concise/ctirical writing <- practise by writing alot
+	  - what makes a good research paper
+	    - Theoritical background
+	    - interesting insight
+	    - through evaluation/analysis/comparison
+	    - well-written, the research question is concise and the results are clear
+	    - novel approach
+    - Keep thinking how to improve the project
+      - Instead of thinking about more method applicability and more future research directions
+      - Look at all the possible solutions and organise what is working and not working
+      - Zoom-out: Think from the problem perspective to improve instead of method perspective to build up
   - Generic paper structure
     - Introduction
     - Relevant Works